ARCON: Advancing Auto-Regressive Continuation for Driving Videos: Method

 \subsection{Token decoder}

 Representing high-definition images with very few discrete tokens inevitably leads to quality loss~\cite{yu2023language,sun2024autoregressive}.
-To make up for this loss, one approach is to hope that the decoder can remember various texture details.
-Previous work~\cite{hu2023gaia,lu2023vdt} has demonstrated that training a large decoder, such as a video diffusion decoder, can enhance visual quality.
+To mitigate this, previous work~\cite{hu2023gaia,lu2023vdt} has demonstrated that training a large decoder, such as a video diffusion decoder, can remember various texture details.
 In our work, we investigate the use of a simple method inspired by reference-based super resolution~\cite{zheng2018crossnet,lu2021masa} to borrow texture information from high-resolution input frames, thereby enhancing video quality.
 We train the flow-based feature warping method on BDD100K using open-MAGVIT-v2 scheme~\cite{luo2024open}.
 We keep the encoder frozen and fine-tune the MAGVIT-v2 decoder.
 This fine-tuning approach enhances the quality of reconstructed videos in an offline manner.

-Fig.~\ref{fig:resyn} is a simple schematic diagram illustrating our decoder.
+Fig.~\ref{fig:resyn} is a schematic diagram illustrating our decoder.
 A simple flow model predicts a flow $\textbf{f}$ that aligns between two feature maps using several layers of $3 \times 3$ convolution layers.
-We use the reference tokens from high-resolution input frames with the shape of $224\times224\times3$ during inference.
+We use the reference tokens from high-resolution input frames with the shape of $224 \times 224 \times 3$ during inference.